 The most basic option for a clinic website is only a few pages and basically non-existent on-site interactions.
 Here are the must-have features for a fairly primitive healthcare website:

-The features listed above can even be implemented on a single page.
+The information listed above can even be implemented on a single scrollable page.
 It’s also possible to build a single-page application (SPA).
 In tech speak, an SPA is a website that, instead of reloading whole pages when a user moves between them, rewrites content dynamically on a single page.
 The content of SPAs reloads faster than that of a traditional website, making this type of website more pleasurable to use for people with slow internet access or limited traffic.
 This is a great option, well-suited for hospital web development.

 If you want a competitive advantage in the medical market, though, you’ll need a more sophisticated website.
 You’ll need your website to have a patient’s side and a doctor’s side, or an admin panel.
 In most modern clinics, a designated employee or a team of employees can manage the clinic’s side of the website.
 These employees can be receptionists or doctor’s assistants.
 Or they can be doctors themselves.

 The following features are beneficial for any modern clinic, according to experienced healthcare web developers.

 Personal patient profiles